hinance/hinance/README.md

 by the banking website.
 This error occurs if they don't.
-Most of the time it means that the state of the banking website is inconsistent, and usually this error will disappear disappears after scraping again a few hours later.
+Most of the time it means that the state of the banking website is inconsistent, and usually this error will disappear after scraping again a few hours later.

 **Changes without groups**.
 All changes must add up to zero.
 Transformation steps are designed in such a way that changes within each group always add up to zero.
-This error means that there are some ungrouped changes, which usually indicates that more user customization is required on expanding step.
+This error means that there are some ungrouped changes, which usually indicates that more user customization is required in the expanding step.

 **Slices mismatch**.
-Each slice must consist only of non-intersecting categories.
+Each slice must consist only of non-overlapping categories.
 This error means that either there are some changes in a slice, but not in any of its categories, or vice versa.